Treatment chronology

 Strong files connect these layers clearly to policy wording.
 Weak files present them as unrelated documents that never directly answer the legal test.

-Under an any occupation style definition, the insurer may argue you can perform lighter or administrative work.
+The any occupation test can focus on whether lighter or administrative work is realistically sustainable.
 Cancer-related claims often require careful explanation of why theoretical alternatives are not sustainable in practice due to fatigue cycles, treatment burden, reduced immunity, cognitive impact, or unreliable attendance.

 Under an own occupation definition, the focus is narrower, but evidence still needs to show durable incapacity in your pre-disability role.
 Temporary improvement or isolated good days usually does not resolve the core issue if sustainable performance remains unrealistic.